MurphyPone/murphypone.github.io/src/content/occam-and-his-razor.md

 When striving to define the "simplest" explanation of a claim, we start with the benchmarks of

-- [Solomonoff Induction](https://en.wikipedia.org/wiki/Solomonoff%27s_theory_of_inductive_inference) - which I won't pretend to know enough about to make menaingful sense.
+- [Solomonoff Induction](https://en.wikipedia.org/wiki/Solomonoff%27s_theory_of_inductive_inference) - which I won't pretend to know enough about to make meaningful sense.

 and

 - [Kolmogorov Complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) - which can be thought of as the optimal encoding of a piece of information, or the lower bound of the length of program needed to recreate some input, roughly speaking.

-For example, the kolmogorov complexity of a _simple_ string like `aaaaaaaaaaaaaaaaaaaaaaaaaa` (26 'a's) could be expressed in fewer characters as:
+For example, the Kolmogorov complexity of a _simple_ string like `aaaaaaaaaaaaaaaaaaaaaaaaaa` (26 'a's) could be expressed in fewer characters as:

 ```python
 a = 'a' * 26